Jakob Söhl is a researcher in statistics. Currently he is temporary professor at the Humboldt-Universität zu Berlin.Contact

 - Central limit theorems and confidence sets in the calibration of Lévy models and in deconvolution.
 Humboldt-Universität zu Berlin, 2013.

-- Jakob Söhl lectured Statistics for Stochastic Processes in the Dutch national master programme Mastermath in 2020.
-Previously he gave this course at the University of Cambridge.
+- Jakob Söhl lectures Statistics for Stochastic Processes as a Master course in the Berlin Mathematical School.
+Previously he gave this lecture as a Dutch national Master course and as a Master course at the University of Cambridge.

-- Since 2016 Jakob Söhl has been teaching Advanced Statistics to mathematics students in Delft.
+- From 2016 to 2020 Jakob Söhl taught Advanced Statistics to mathematics students at Delft University of Technology.

-- For the last years he has been giving the lecture Probability and Statistics in the Bachelor Applied Earth Sciences.
+- In 2018/19 and 2019/20 he gave the lecture Probability and Statistics as part of the Bachelor Applied Earth Sciences in Delft.

 - Jakob Söhl has been co-organising the Probability and Statistics Seminar in Delft.